amourav/OCT-Image-Classification/README.md

 This project was created to improve on the results reported by [Kermany et. al](https://www.cell.com/cell/fulltext/S0092-8674(18)30154-5) for the OCT image classification system.

-The reported method consisted of the (InceptionV3)[https://arxiv.org/abs/1512.00567] network pretrained on the (ImageNet)[http://www.image-net.org/] dataset, then fine tuned on a set of target OCT images.
-To improve on these results, we trained several networks such as (VGG16)[https://arxiv.org/abs/1409.1556], (ResNet50)[https://arxiv.org/abs/1512.03385], (Xception)[https://arxiv.org/abs/1610.02357] and compared them to this baseline.
+The reported method consisted of the [InceptionV3](https://arxiv.org/abs/1512.00567) network pretrained on the [ImageNet](http://www.image-net.org/) dataset, then fine tuned on a set of target OCT images.
+To improve on these results, we trained several networks such as [VGG16](https://arxiv.org/abs/1409.1556), [ResNet50](https://arxiv.org/abs/1512.03385), [Xception](https://arxiv.org/abs/1610.02357) and compared them to this baseline.

 ![Image](https://github.com/amourav/OCT-Image-Classification/blob/cleanCode3/pics/comparison.png)

 Figure 2.
 Comparison of several ImageNet pretrained CNNs, fine tuned on OCT scans, and evaluated on the test set.

 Following we trained a meta classifier that combines the outputs of these several pretrained CNNs for the best possible prediction.

 ![Image](https://github.com/amourav/OCT-Image-Classification/blob/cleanCode3/pics/meta.png)

+Figure 3.
+Performance comparison of different methods of combining outputs of VGG16, ResNet50, InceptionV3, and Xception.

 Our comparison identified averaging probabilities across all models as a simple yet accurate technique which improved above the performance of any individual model.